-The client returns their review pack on 1 February 2023, shortly after having received it.
-The client reports a change in circumstances and tells us that their level of needs increased from 1 January 2023.
+The client returns their review pack on 1 February 2026, shortly after having received it.
+The client reports a change in circumstances and tells us that their level of needs increased from 1 January 2026.

-A case manager picks this up to process in March 2023.
+A case manager picks this up to process in March 2026.
 After considering all the information they determine the award will increase.
+Following normal scheduled review rules, this would mean that the client's increase would start from the date of determination.
+This would be March 2026.

-However, the client has not yet met the backwards test.
-The change in their level of needs was on 1 January 2023.
-They meet the backwards test for this on 2 April 2023.
-So, the increase in award should take effect from the 2 April 2023.
+However, the client has not yet met the backwards test for this increase on the date the case manager is ready to make a determination.
+The change in their level of needs was on 1 January 2026.
+They meet the backwards test for this on 1 July 2026.
+So, the increase in award should take effect from the 1 July 2026 when they first meet the backwards test.